A small grey cat entered the library of Shamrock Shoals.

 “Ummm, you’re welcome.”
 He relished their expressions of shock.
 Although, now he needed to figure out who they were, and why they were running.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Honey Suckle Valley ProductionsWrite a Review